Neighborhood Watch Guide

 What is Neighborhood Watch?

-Neighborhood watch is a crime prevention program, which enlists the active participation of citizens in partnership with the police department to reduce crime in their communities.
+Neighborhood watch is a crime prevention program, which enlists the active participation of community members in partnership with the police department to reduce crime in their neighborhood.

 It involves:

-• Crime prevention strategies such as home security, Operation Identification and others being implemented by citizens.
+- Prevention strategies such as home security, Operation Identification and others being implemented by community members.

 Why Neighborhood Watch?

-• There can't be an officer on every block so citizen involvement is essential to combat crime.
+- There can't be an officer on every block so community involvement is essential to combat crime.

 There are many things you can do to stay safe.